Welcome from the Head of Department

 There are a number of events and activities taking place over Welcome Week.
 They will introduce you to the School of Life Sciences and to the University as a whole, and will provide you with a foundation to ensure you gain maximum benefit from your time at Liverpool.
 Other events and activities are designed to introduce you to University life and to help you to get to know the campus.
 Please note that the Welcome Week Timetable shown here only lists the general events.
 There will be several programme-specific events and activities during Welcome Week (17th - 21st September) and Week 1 (24th - 28th September).

-Week 1 timetables for each programme will be available early September.
+Week 1 timetables for each programme are available:

 View your programme details